alephium/www/src/content/news/why-the-dex-boom-proves-alephiums-next-gen-pow-phase-2-are-more-relevant-than-ever/index.md

 #### Alephium’s Solution (BlockFlow)

 Alephium bypasses this limitation with our **native BlockFlow sharding**.
-This technology allows for parallel transaction processing, enabling the network to scale its capacity.
+This technology enables parallel transaction processing, helping the network to scale its capacity.
 Crucially, we achieve this **without fragmentation**, delivering a single-chain experience for users and developers.

 BlockFlow guarantees low, predictable fees and fast confirmations, essential for any efficient DEX.